 An understanding of yourself in the context of personality type, especially in relation to your child's personality type, and how these differences may affect how you each prefer to live and relate.

-So we teach parents:
+So we teach adults:

 "Why is it that kids can be raised in the same house, with the same rules, with the same parents and turn out totally different?"